XRPLF/rippled/README.md

-# `rippled` - The XRP Ledger Server
+# The XRP Ledger

 The XRP Ledger is a decentralized cryptographic ledger powered by a network of peer-to-peer servers.
 The XRP Ledger uses a novel Byzantine Fault Tolerant consensus algorithm to settle and record transactions in a secure distributed database without a central operator.

+## XRP
-The server software that powers the XRP Ledger is called `rippled` and is available in this repository under the permissive [ISC open-source license](LICENSE).
-The XRP Ledger is the home of XRP, a digital asset designed to bridge the many different currencies in use worldwide.
+XRP is a public, counterparty-less asset native to the XRP Ledger, and is designed to bridge the many different currencies in use worldwide.
+XRP is traded on the open-market and is available for anyone to access.
 The XRP Ledger was created in 2012 with a finite supply of 100 billion units of XRP.
 Its creators gifted 80 billion XRP to a company, now called [Ripple](https://ripple.com/), to develop the XRP Ledger and its ecosystem.
-XRP is public, counterparty-less and traded on the open-market, available for anyone to access.
-Ripple uses XRP as a key piece of its mission of building the Internet of Value: a world in which money moves the way information does today.
+Ripple uses XRP the help build the Internet of Value, ushering in a world in which money moves as fast and efficiently as information does today.

+## `rippled`
+The server software that powers the XRP Ledger is called `rippled` and is available in this repository under the permissive [ISC open-source license](LICENSE).
+The `rippled` server is written primarily in C++ and runs on a variety of platforms.

-## Key Features
+# Key Features of the XRP Ledger

-- **[Censorship-Resistant Transaction Processing][]:** No single party decides which XRP transactions succeed or fail, and no one can "roll back" a transaction after it completes.
-As long as those who choose to participate in the network keep it healthy, they can send and receive XRP in seconds.
+- **[Censorship-Resistant Transaction Processing][]:** No single party decides which transactions succeed or fail, and no one can "roll back" a transaction after it completes.
+As long as those who choose to participate in the network keep it healthy, they can settle transactions in seconds.
 - **[Fast, Efficient Consensus Algorithm][]:** The XRP Ledger's consensus algorithm settles transactions in 4 to 5 seconds, processing at a throughput of up to 1500 transactions per second.
 These properties put XRP at least an order of magnitude ahead of other top digital assets.
 - **[Finite XRP Supply][]:** When the XRP Ledger began, 100 billion XRP were created, and no more XRP will ever be created.
 (Each XRP is subdivisible down to 6 decimal places, for a grand total of 100 quintillion _drops_ of XRP.)
 The available supply of XRP decreases slowly over time as small amounts are destroyed to pay transaction costs.
 - **[Responsible Software Governance][]:** A team of full-time, world-class developers at Ripple maintain and continually improve the XRP Ledger's underlying software with contributions from the open-source community.
 Ripple acts as a steward for the technology and an advocate for its interests, and builds constructive relationships with governments and financial institutions worldwide.